The challenges of Solvency II reporting

 As part of the Solvency II directive, the solvency capital requirement outlines how much capital insurance and reinsurance companies within the EU must hold.
-The ratio must be recalculated at least once a year and is set at a level that is designed to make sure that insurance or reinsurance companies can meet their obligations over the course of the next 12 months with a 99.5% confidence level.
+The ratio must be recalculated at least once a year and is set at a level designed to ensure that insurance or reinsurance companies can meet their obligations over the course of the next 12 months with a 99.5% confidence level.

-Aside from the solvency capital requirement, there is the minimum capital requirement, which is set at a lower confidence level of 85%.
+Aside from the solvency capital requirement, the minimum capital requirement is set at a lower confidence level of 85%.
 This represents the minimum amount of capital that an insurance or reinsurance company is required to hold before intervention would be required.

-Although Solvency II requirements are stringent, they help provide a level of comfort and reassurance to the vast majority of policy holders.
+Although Solvency II requirements are stringent, they help provide comfort and reassurance to most policyholders.

 What impact could these reporting errors have?

-While it’s never encouraging to hear that insurance and reinsurance companies are making mistakes in their reporting, the evidence of errors in the reporting of solvency ratios naturally bring some additional cause for concern.
-This is due to the fact that solvency ratios are a crucial part of Solvency II reporting, and they are numbers that policyholders and other stakeholders solely rely on.
+While it’s never encouraging to hear that insurance and reinsurance companies are making mistakes in their reporting, the evidence of errors in the reporting of solvency ratios naturally brings some additional cause for concern.
+This is because solvency ratios are a crucial part of Solvency II reporting, and they are numbers that policyholders and other stakeholders rely solely on.

-However, it may also be worth noting that the latest Solvency II regulations are still new, relatively speaking, as they came into effect only in 2016.
-As such, it may be reasonable to expect that as companies and firms become more and more familiar with the requirements, the standards of reporting should increase.
+However, it may also be worth noting that the latest Solvency II regulations are still relatively new, as they came into effect only in 2016.
+As such, it may be reasonable to expect that as companies and firms become more and more familiar with the requirements, the reporting standards should increase.

-DataTracks is a global leader in the preparation of financial statements in XBRL and iXBRL formats for filing with various regulators around the world.
+DataTracks is a global leader in preparing financial statements in XBRL and iXBRL formats for filing with various regulators worldwide.
 With a track record exceeding thirteen years, DataTracks has prepared more than 150,000 reports for filing with regulators such as HMRC in the United Kingdom, Revenue in Ireland, SEC in the United States, ACRA in Singapore and MCA in India.